bahaidev/textbrowser/README.md

 1. Refactoring: Try to use `deserialize` of `form-serialize` fork for initial population or hash change?
+1. We should try to allow `onByDefault` and `placement` for non-plugin fields also
 1. [ES6 Modules in browser](https://jakearchibald.com/2017/es-modules-in-browsers/):
     Complete switch to imports over script tags (by updating dependencies to use ES6 modules too and then use them; json-refs is only left); can also